Minnesota State Fair: Art

 The fair displays an annual art exhibition that is the result of a juried competition of works of fine art.
 Media include watercolor, oil, and acrylic paintings, photographs, sculptures, pastels, ceramics, glass, and textiles.
 Entrants must be living residents of the state.
 In 2010, a total of 2,330 pieces were submitted, and 413 works were accepted.

 One unusual display at the fair consists of the entrants in the crop art competition.
 The artwork must be made of plant matter (seeds, stems, flowers, fruit, etc.) suitable for growing in Minnesota.
 For decades the display was dominated by Owatonna native Lillian Colton (1912–2007), who created seed portraits, professionally, having effectively captured scores of celebrities such as Ernest Hemingway, Barbra Streisand, Franklin D. Roosevelt, Prince, Princess Diana, and Willie Nelson in her crop art.
 After winning nine purple ribbons, she stopped competing, but continued displaying her work at the fair.

 There are competitions in dozens of categories in needlecraft, garment-making, wood-working, models, painting, doll-making, taxidermy, stamp-collecting, scrapbooking, baking, canning, and others.

 Milk run

-The annual 5 km run begins on the fairgrounds, winds its way through the Saint Paul campus of the University of Minnesota and the Saint Anthony Park neighborhood, and ends back at the fairgrounds.
+The annual 5K run begins on the fairgrounds, winds its way through the Saint Paul campus of the University of Minnesota and the Saint Anthony Park neighborhood, and ends back at the fairgrounds.

 4-H

 4-H has a significant presence at the fair, both in the 4-H Building and in the animal barns and arenas.
-Contests include herdsmanship, horse showmanship, judging teams, public presentations and county club exhibits.
-Livestock displays include beef and dairy cattle, dairy and market goats, poultry (chickens, ducks, geese, turkeys, and pigeons), rabbits, Domestic sheep, and swine.
+Contests include herdsmanship, horse showmanship, judging teams, public presentations, county club exhibits, and the popular llama and alpaca costume contest.
+Livestock displays include beef and dairy cattle, dairy and market goats, poultry (chickens, ducks, geese, turkeys, and pigeons), rabbits, domestic sheep, and swine.
 About half of all 4-H projects entered are animal science projects.
 The 4-H building was opened and dedicated in 1939 and about 320,000 state fairgoers visit it every year.
-The non-livestock projects include photography, performing arts, crafts, food & nutrition, and clothing & textiles.
+The non-livestock projects include photography, performing arts, crafts, food and nutrition, and clothing and textiles.